-Oxygen is a medication.
-If your healthcare provider finds that you need oxygen therapy, he or she will write a prescription.
-This prescription will include dose and instructions for use.
-To ensure you are provided with the right oxygen equipment, the prescription your healthcare provider writes must include:
+Oxygen is considered a medication.
+If your test results show that oxygen therapy may help, your health care professional will write a prescription.
+To make sure you are given the right oxygen equipment, the prescription must include:

-When you get a prescription for oxygen, you will need to choose an oxygen supplier.
-If you’re prescribed oxygen at a healthcare provider’s office, someone on staff will show you a list of suppliers to choose from in your community.
-They will check with Medicare or your insurance provider to see if these payers have contracts with specific suppliers.
-If you don’t have insurance that covers the entire cost of your oxygen, ask the supplier if they have a patient assistance program.
+When you get your prescription for oxygen, you will need to choose an equipment supplier.
+Your health care professional should be able to provide you with a list of suppliers in your community to choose from.
+In some areas, there is only one provider available.
+They may also check with Medicare or your insurance company to see if your payer has a contract with a specific supplier.
+If you do not have insurance that covers the cost of your oxygen, you may ask the supplier if they have a patient assistance program.

 - Are you a national company?

-- What systems do you provide?
-Why do you provide those systems?
+- What types of equipment do you provide?

-- How often will there be an oxygen delivery to my home?
+- How often will oxygen supplies be delivered?

-- How often will equipment be checked or serviced?
+- How often will my equipment be checked or serviced?

-- Will a healthcare professional come to check me in my home?
+- Will a health care professional come to check on me in my home?

 - What is your response time in case of emergency?

-- How quickly do you replace broke equipment?
+- How quickly will you replace broken equipment?

 - Do you have customer feedback you can share?